ORCID/public-data-sync/README.md

   * Default output format: XML
   * For more information see [Configure Amazon AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-using-examples)

-6. If you are runing sync.py, verify you have at least 250GB available in your hard drive to store the ORCID public data sync
+6. Verify you have at least 250GB available in your hard drive to store the ORCID public data sync

-## Running the script
+## Running the script download.py script

+Objective: This script will fetch all public content available at the time it ran

 Script params:

 * Required:
    * p: Local path where you want to place the ORCID data dump
 * Optional:
-   * f: Format, the records are provided in two different formats, XML and JSON, the default one is XML
-   * v: Version, the records are provided in the two supported API versions, 1.2 and 2.0, the default one is 2.0
+   * s: Use it to sync summaries
+   * a: Use it to sync activities
+   * t: Use it to create a compressed directory (.tar.gz) for each of the types (activities or summaries) you are syncing

+Start the sync process providing at least the path parameter and -s or -a

+Examples:

+python download.py -p `<PATH>` -s

+This will sync all summaries and put them under the `<PATH>` directory inside a folder called `summaries`

+python download.py -p `<PATH>` -s -a

+This will sync all activities and summaries and put them under the `<PATH>` directory, the summaries will be inside a folder called `summaries` and the activities will be inside a folder called `activites`

+After this process finishes, there will be a config file called `last_ran.config`, which will contain the time this process started.

+## Running the script sync.py script

+Objective: This script will fetch the public content available at the time it ran and that was modified after a given time

+Script params:

+* Required:
+   * p: Local path where you want to place the ORCID data dump
+* Optional:
+   * s: Use it to sync summaries
+   * a: Use it to sync activities
+   * t: Use it to create a compressed directory (.tar.gz) for each of the types (activities or summaries) you are syncing
+   * d: Use it to indicate the number of days in the past the record will sync, it is not required and if missing, the system will use the `last_ran.config` file to determine which files it have to sync

-Start the sync process providing at least the path parameter, as follows:
+Start the sync process providing at least the path parameter and -s or -a

+Examples:

-python sync.py -p `<PATH>`
+python sync.py -p `<PATH>` -s

+This will sync summaries and put them under the `<PATH>` directory inside a folder called `summaries`

-python sync_modified.py -p `<PATH>`
+python sync.py -p `<PATH>` -s -a

+This will sync activities and summaries and put them under the `<PATH>` directory, the summaries will be inside a folder called `summaries` and the activities will be inside a folder called `activites`

+After this process finishes, there will be a config file called `last_ran.config`, which will contain the time this process started.

 ## Q&A